Mr. TyDi: A Multi-lingual Benchmark for Dense Retrieval

 Our assumption here is a standard ``retriever--reader'' framework~\cite{chen-etal-2017-reading} or a multi-stage ranking architecture~\cite{Lin_etal_arXiv2020_ptr4tr}, where we focus on the retriever (what IR researchers call candidate generation or first-stage retrieval).
 For end-to-end question answering, the output of the retriever would be fed to a reader for answer extraction.
 This focus on retrieval allows us to explore the research questions outlined in the introduction, and this formulation is consistent with previous work in dense retrieval, e.g., \citet{karpukhin-etal-2020-dense}.

 \paragraph{Questions and Judgments} To prepare the questions, we started with all questions provided by \tydi and removed those without any answer passages or whose answer passages are all empty.
 We consider all non-empty annotated answer passages from \tydi as relevant to the corresponding question in \mrtydi.
-We adopt the development set of \tydi as our test set, since the original test data is not public.
+We adopt the development set of \tydi as our test set, since the original test data are not public.
 A new development set was created by randomly sampling $20\%$ of questions from the original training set.
 We observed that some of the questions in \tydi are shared between the training and development set (but labeled with different answer passages).
 In these cases, we retained the duplicate questions only in the training set.
 Descriptive statistics for \mrtydi are shown in Table~\ref{tab:mr-tydi-stats}, where languages are identified by their two letter ISO-639 language codes.

-In summary, relevant passages in \mrtydi are imputed from the relevant passages in \tydi.
-Since \citet{clark-etal-2020-tydi} only asked annotators to assess the top-ranked article for each question, there are likely relevant passages in Wikipedia that have not been identified.
+In summary, relevant passages in \mrtydi are imputed from \tydi.
+Since \citet{clark-etal-2020-tydi} only asked annotators to assess the top-ranked article for each question, there are likely relevant passages that have not been identified.
 Following standard assumptions in information retrieval, unjudged passages are considered non-relevant.
-Thus, it is likely that any ranking model will retrieve false negatives, i.e., passages that are indeed relevant, but would not be properly rewarded since they are not in the \tydi annotated set.
+Thus, it is likely that ranking models will retrieve false negatives, i.e., passages that are relevant, but would not be properly rewarded.